Simon Danczuk: Parliamentary career

 Danczuk was first elected to Parliament in the 2010 general election.
 He unseated incumbent Liberal Democrat Paul Rowen and secured a majority of 889 votes.
 Danczuk won the seat for Labour despite a microphone picking up Prime Minister Gordon Brown calling Rochdale resident Gillian Duffy a "bigoted woman" on a visit to the constituency during the campaign.

 In May 2011, Danczuk made a criminal complaint to Essex Police about Liberal Democrat MP and Secretary of State for Energy and Climate Change, Chris Huhne, after it was alleged that Huhne had asked his wife, economist Vicky Pryce, to take his penalty points for a speeding offence in 2003.
 On 3 February 2012, Huhne became the first Cabinet Minister in British political history to be forced from office as a result of criminal proceedings.
 Huhne was later tried and imprisoned, as was Vicky Pryce.

+Danczuk was known as a "long time critic" of Ed Miliband's leadership of the party by the end of 2014, when he was alleged to be considering defection to UKIP due to his disagreement with Labour's stance on immigration and his positive appraisal of the 2013–2014 electoral successes of Nigel Farage's party.

-Danczuk was re-elected as the Labour Party MP for Rochdale at the 2015 general election, substantially increasing his majority from 889 to 12,442 over the second-placed UKIP candidate.
+Danczuk was re-elected as the Labour MP for Rochdale at the 2015 general election, substantially increasing his majority from 889 to 12,442 over the second-placed UKIP candidate.

 Danczuk was critical of Jeremy Corbyn's leadership of the party following his election as leader on 12 September 2015.
 The Financial Times described him as Corbyn's "most outspoken internal critic".

 Danczuk was particularly active investigating historical allegations of child abuse against politicians.
 His campaigning attracted significant media attention and as a result he was one of the most high-profile backbench MPs.
 In March 2014 Smile for the Camera: The Double Life of Cyril Smith was published, an exposé of child sexual abuse committed by former Rochdale MP Cyril Smith, written by Danczuk along with researcher and campaigner Matthew Baker.
-The book was serialised in the Daily Mail and was named Political Book of the Year for 2014 by the Sunday Times.
+The book was serialised in the Daily Mail, and was named Political Book of the Year for 2014 by the Sunday Times.